cgoliver/cgoliver.github.io/misc/lit.md

 [paper](https://academic.oup.com/bioinformatics/article/34/17/i773/5093231?login=false)

-Two strategies are possible for comparing a pair of protein structres: alignment-based, and alignment-free.
+We can compare protein structures in two ways: alignment-based, and alignment-free.
 One of the most widely-used alignment methods is [TMalign](https://academic.oup.com/nar/article-abstract/33/7/2302/2401364), which tries to explicitly superimpose two proteins on each other while minimizing a discrepancy score.
 The problem with alignment-based methods is that they often do not scale when trying to compare many structures against each other which is the setting in structure retrieval.
 Alignment-free methods instead encode protein structures into a vector space where comparisons are very quick.